frdmn/blog.frd.mn/src/posts/2015-03-23_backscatter-due-to-loopback-mx.md

 ```

 Last but not least, I needed to restart Postfix:

 ```shell
 $ service postfix restart
 ```

-Thats it!
+That's it!
 To make sure it's fixed, I tried to reproduce the issue via Telnet:

 ```shell
 $ telnet localhost 25